Simplon-hdf/cheatsheets/cheatsheets/markdown.md

 # Blockquotes

-You can put texts in a blockquote with sign ">".
+You can put texts in a blockquote by using sign ">" at the beggining of a line.

 > \>A text in a blockquote \**two spaces here to break*\*
 following text at the line